Mississippi Drug and Alcohol Use Statistics

 Staying connected to your support system is important in your recovery journey.
 A quality rehab understands and appreciates the bonds and connections that you make with your peers as you go through rehab together.

-An excellent rehab center will be able to offer you alumni programs that celebrate the milestones in your recovery journey as well as allow you stay in contact with those who journeyed with you like staff and other patients.
+An excellent rehab center will be able to offer you alumni programs that celebrate the milestones in your recovery journey as well as allow you to stay in contact with those who journeyed with you like staff and other patients.

 Should I Travel to Mississippi for Alcohol and Drug Treatment?